The Feel Good Family: Community television

 The Feel Good Family's travelogue series is also broadcast on Australian community television, expanding its reach to free-to-air audiences.
 Since the early 2020s, Paul and Katie have partnered with Channel 31 (C31) in Melbourne and Channel 44 (C44) in Adelaide to air weekly episodes of their series on those community TV stations.
 The show, typically just titled The Feel Good Family on television, occupies a prime-time slot (for example, 7:00 pm on Sundays) on these channels.
-Through C31 and C44, their content reportedly draws a viewership of over 50,000 per month, indicating significant interest in travel programming on community TV.
+According to cited sources, the series drew an estimated monthly viewership of over 50,000 on community television.

 In 2023, the new national streaming platform CTV+ was launched to host community television content online, and The Feel Good Family's episodes became available there as well.
 Viewers across Australia (and later in New Zealand) can stream the family's back-catalogue of travel episodes on CTV+ at any time, effectively giving the series a wider digital broadcast footprint.
 Community TV involvement has been mutually beneficial: the Guerins receive broader exposure and credibility by airing on public television, while C31/C44 gain fresh travel content that appeals to a younger demographic of "road tripping" families.
 Channel 31 Melbourne's general manager noted that community TV provides a space for independent and diverse content that mainstream media may overlook, and The Feel Good Family's program is an example of that appeal.
 As of 2025, the family's show is also set to be broadcast on Sky TV in New Zealand, marking their expansion beyond Australia's borders.
 Their presence on community television and online platforms exemplifies how grassroots creators can find a place in traditional media through community broadcasters.